sgnl05/sgnl05-racktables/README.md

    }
 ```

-As soon as puppet is done installing, go to vhost address (Example URL: http://racktables.example.com/).
-From there follow the RackTables installation steps, 7 in total.
+As soon as Puppet is done installing, go to vhost address and append ?module=installer to the URL (Example URL: https://racktables.example.com/?module=installer).
+From there follow the RackTables installation steps (7 in total).

 Default database settings are:
 * database: racktables_db